realoksi/foobar2000-catbox/README.md

 ## About

-This is a helper application that uploads images to Catbox/Litterbox, and is meant to be invoked by the [foo_discord_rich](https://github.com/TheQwertiest/foo_discord_rich) plugin.
+This is a helper application that uploads images to Catbox, and is meant to be invoked by the [foo_discord_rich](https://github.com/TheQwertiest/foo_discord_rich) plugin.

 ## Compiling